 The Bacardi Bottling Corporation is one of many companies who use X-Rite technology to control the color of their products.
 Using an X-Rite benchtop spectrophotometer, they measure the color of the raw ingredients, then calculate a recipe that will provide the perfect Mojito color and taste.
 Once a sample batch is blended, they measure again to make sure it meets color tolerances before they mix the full production batch in order to identify any problems before 10,000 gallons are wasted.

 Whether you’re harvesting crops or processing food, color provides valuable insights into ripeness and readiness for processing.
 Since color can impact the value of crops, it also plays a huge role in evaluating food and produce quality.
-The United States Department of Agriculture (USDA) and numerous private food processors rely on Munsell’s USDA Color Standards for this job.
-From tomatoes to French fries, color standards help determine which foods make it to store shelves.
+The United States Department of Agriculture (USDA) and numerous private food processors rely on Munsell USDA Color Standards for this job.
+From tomatoes to french fries, color standards help determine which foods make it to store shelves.

-You can even check out the Munsell blog to learn how to cook turkey to color perfection.
+Check out the Munsell blog to learn how to cook turkey to color perfection.
 Using their 7.5 YR Soil Color Chart, they documented every stage of the Thanksgiving turkey to show us the Munsell Color System at work.